FRDS/FRDS/README.md

 Are you interested in contributing?
 Have any experience in C programming language?
 You're welcome to join!

-Get in touch with us through our [Discord](https://discord.gg/WHkuh2n) or you can directly take a look at our [decomp directory](https://github.com/CTR-tools/CTR-ModSDK/tree/main/psx-modding-toolchain/games/CrashTeamRacing/decompile).
+Get in touch with us through our [Discord](https://discord.gg/WHkuh2n) or you can directly look at our [decomp directory](https://github.com/CTR-tools/CTR-ModSDK/tree/main/psx-modding-toolchain/games/CrashTeamRacing/decompile).